Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Introduction

-\begin{corollary} For a graph with cover time $\tau$, we can sample a random spanning tree in $\Tilde{O}(\tau/n)$ rounds in the \cc{} model with high probability. \end{corollary} \begin{corollary} We can sample random spanning trees in $O(\log^4 n)$ rounds with high probability (and in $O(\log^3 n)$ rounds in expectation) in the \cc{} model for random Erd\"{o}s–R\'{e}nyi graphs $G_{n, p}$ where $p \ge \frac{c\log n}{n}$ for any constant $c > 1$, and for $d$-regular expander graphs. \end{corollary} The applications to Erd\"{o}s–R\'{e}nyi graphs and to $d$-regular expander graphs follows from the $O(n \log n)$ bound on their cover time \cite{BAB,commuteTimes,CooperFriezeRSA2007}.
+\begin{corollary} For a graph with cover time $\tau$, we can sample a random spanning tree in $\Tilde{O}(\tau/n)$ rounds in the \cc{} model with high probability. \end{corollary} This result is interesting as many graphs have an $O(n \log n)$ cover time, notably expanders and Erd\"{o}s–R\'{e}nyi random graphs $G(n, p)$ with $p = \Omega(\log n/n)$ \cite{BAB, BK89, commuteTimes}.
+It is also worth noting that for these graphs of near uniform degree, slightly better results can be obtained since the doubling algorithm is intrinsically load-balanced.
+However, there exist dense, highly irregular graphs with $O(n\log n)$ cover times.
+For example, $K_{n-\sqrt{n}, \sqrt{n}}$ can be seen to have $O(n \log n)$ cover time, applying the coupon collector argument.

-\paragraph{Main result: Sampling random spanning trees in sublinear rounds.} The ``doubling'' technique, which grows random walks in a bottom up fashion, seems to run into a bandwidth bottleneck for walks longer than $\Theta(n)$.
-Our main contribution in this paper is to show that the Aldous-Broder random spanning tree algorithm can be implemented in the \cc{} model in $o(n)$ rounds, using a top down, random walk filling approach.
-The specific theorem we prove is the following.

-\begin{theorem} There is an $\Tilde{O}(n^{1/2 + \alpha})$ round algorithm in the \cc{} model for approximately generating a uniform spanning tree of an arbitrary unweighted\footnote{The requirement that the graph is unweighted can be slightly loosened.
-We can allow edge weights to be positive integers bounded by $W = O(n^{\beta})$ for arbitrary $\beta$.
-Here, the probability of a spanning tree is proportional to the product of its edge weights.
-Likewise, the edge taken during each step of a random walk is chosen proportional to its edge weight.
-The main reason edge weights need to be bounded is that the cover time of the graph is bounded by $O(W\cdot|V|\cdot|E|)$.
-For simplicity, we will only focus on unweighted graphs.
-With weighted edges, different choices will have to be made for some parameters in the algorithm.} graph within total variation distance $\epsilon = \Omega(\frac{1}{n^{c_1}})$, for an arbitrary constant $c_1>0$, from the true uniform distribution, where $O(n^\alpha)$ is the running time for matrix multiplication in the \cc{} (currently $\alpha = 0.158$). \end{theorem}

-The top down random walk filling approach seems to be a departure from traditional approaches to constructing random walks in a distributed or parallel setting.
-We combine this with several other techniques to obtain our result, including fast matrix multiplication in the \cc{} model, walk truncation to manage bandwidth usage, binary search for truncated walk length, sampling random perfect matchings, and using the Schur complement graph as used in \cite{Kyng_2017, shortcutAS} and the short-cutting method of Kelner and Mądry \cite{MK}.
-We overview these techniques in the following subsection.